-Eddie McGuire, living proof that the more you do the more you can do.
+Eddie McGuire is living proof that the more you do, the more you can do.

 Listening to the soothing hold music while waiting to be transferred over to Eddie McGuire offers a moment to reflect on how jam-packed his schedule must be.